sandialabs/dr_robot/README.md

 ### Example Configuration For WebTools

-Under **configs** you will find a default_config which contains a majority of the default scanners you can have.
+Under **configs** you will find a default_config which contains a majority of the default scanners you can utilize.
 If you wish to extend upon the **WebTools** list just follow these steps:

 1. In the default_config.json/user_config.json